Refuse & recycling

 If you wish to report a missed collection, please note that this can only be done from 6pm on the day your collection should have taken place.
 Before reporting a missed bin, please check your bin collection day, you can do this by putting your address into the ‘Your West Lancashire' panel on this page.

 If one or more of your wheelie bins has been stolen, lost or damaged, or if you have moved into a property that does not have any bins, a charge of £25 will be made for each replacement bin.
-(Please note that there is no charge for new blue bags.)

 Assisted collections are available to eligible residents that meet specific criteria such as being physically unable to present bins for collection and living alone.
+Applications will be assessed and where residents meet the criteria for assisted collections, a Waste Management Officer will make contact to arrange access to the bins.